top of page

 • Anxiety and Hypervigilance: Always waiting for the next attack keeps your nervous system on edge.

-• Depression and Grief: Mourning not only the family you lost, but the family you never had.
+• Depression and Grief: Mourning not only the family you lost but the family you never had.

 • Strain on Marriage: In-law mobbing can place enormous pressure on your relationship, especially if your spouse struggles to see or acknowledge the abuse.

-• Difficulty Trusting Others: If your own family or in-laws betrayed you, trusting new connections can feel impossible.
+• Difficulty Trusting Others: If your family or in-laws betrayed you, trusting new connections can feel impossible.

 These wounds can shape adult relationships, careers, and mental health if left unhealed.